MrGilli/Quplexity/Intel/README.md

 To get started with Quplexity-Intel please take the time to look at the carefully crafted documentation: (./Documentation/Intel_Manual.pdf).

 ## To Contribute:
-Please contact me if you wish to contribute/improve Quplexity, as well as if you have any cool ideas:
+Please don't hesitate to contact me if you wish to contribute/improve Quplexity, as well as if you have any cool ideas or questions:
 contact: jacobygill@outlook.com
 Discord: @mrgill0651